eight equals d

-Avoiding the violent behaviour of men became a part of my daily life since I was about 12 years old, both on the street and on the internet.
-And as online social networks such as Instagram or Facebook have become a vital part of the daily reality, so has the aggressive harassment of women online.
-Whilst street sexual harassment takes place mainly in public spaces, online sexual harassment penetrates from the public into the private.
-This means that the spaces of our homes that used to serve as places to hide, places to escape, places to be alone, are no longer safe anymore.
-No escape.
-Anxiety, panic attacks, and depressive symptoms are what usually follow after being exposed to the constant harassment that no longer stays out on the streets.
-With this project, I would like to ask the following questions:
+Avoiding the violent behaviour of men became a part of my daily life since I was 12 years old, both on the street and on the internet.
+As social media have become a vital part of our current reality, so has the aggressive harassment of women online.
+Whilst street sexual harassment takes place mainly in public spaces, online sexual harassment penetrates from the public into the private, especially, due to easy acces via our smartphones.
+The results of this is that the spaces of our homes, which serve as places to hide, to escape, to be vulnerable, are no longer safe anymore…

-How can we reclaim our space across the physical and digital?
+How can we reclaim our physical and digital spaces?